 The Early Years Foundation Stage (EYFS) curriculum is followed.
 Design and technology is found under the heading of 'Expressive Arts and Design (EAD)'.

-The children's early experiences include asking questions about how things work, investigating and using a variety of construction kits, materials, tools and products, developing Reviewed: October 2020 Next review due: Spring 2022 making skills and handling appropriate tools and construction material safely and with increasing control.
+The children's early experiences include asking questions about how things work, investigating and using a variety of construction kits, materials, tools and products, developing making skills and handling appropriate tools and construction material safely and with increasing control.

 Key Stage 1 & 2:

 Design & Technology is planned to cover the requirements of The National Curriculum and follows the planning and guidance provided by 'Plan Bee' in each Key Stage.
 These are set out on their website where lesson plans, action plans and lesson activities are found.

+Design

+- Design purposeful, functional, appealing products for themselves and other users based on design criteria. - Generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern pieces and computer-aided design.

+Make

+- Select from and use a range of tools and equipment to perform practical tasks (for example, cutting, shaping, joining and finishing). - Select from and use a wider range of materials and components, including construction materials, textiles and ingredients, according to their functional properties and aesthetic qualities.

+Evaluate

+- Explore and evaluate a range of existing products. - Evaluate their ideas and products against design criteria.

+Technical knowledge

-Design - design purposeful, functional, appealing products for themselves and other users based on design criteria - generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern pieces and computer-aided design Make - select from and use a range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] - select from and use a wider range of materials and components, including construction materials, textiles and ingredients, according to their functional properties and aesthetic qualities Evaluate - explore and evaluate a range of existing products - evaluate their ideas and products against design criteria Technical knowledge - build structures, exploring how they can be made stronger, stiffer and more stable - explore and use mechanisms [for example, levers, sliders, wheels and axles] in their products - understand how key events and individuals in design and technology have helped shape the world 4.
-Cooking and Nutrition As part of their work with food, pupils should be taught how to cook and apply the principles of nutrition and healthy eating.
-Instilling a love of cooking in pupils will also open a door to Non-Statutory Reviewed: October 2020 Next review due: Spring 2022 one of the great expressions of human creativity.
+- Build structures, exploring how they can be made stronger, stiffer and more stable. - Explore and use mechanisms (for example, levers, sliders, wheels and axles) in their products. - understand how key events and individuals in design and technology have helped shape the world.

+Cooking and Nutrition

+As part of their work with food, pupils should be taught how to cook and apply the principles of nutrition and healthy eating.
+Instilling a love of cooking in pupils will also open a door to one of the great expressions of human creativity.
 Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life.

-5. Links to other Curriculum subjects English:
+Links to other Curriculum subjects

+English:

-Design and technology contributes to the teaching of English in our school by providing valuable opportunities to reinforce what the children have been doing during their English lessons.
+Design and technology contribute to the teaching of English in our school by providing valuable opportunities to reinforce what the children have been doing during their

+English lessons.
 Through discussion children develop an understanding that people have different views about design and technology.

 Maths:

 Design and technology in our school contributes to the teaching of mathematics in a variety of ways.
 The children study space, scale, and measures.
 They also use diagrams, position, movement and graphs to explore, analyse and illustrate a variety of data.

 ICT:

 The school will provide a range of information resources, images and visual aids for research purposes.
 These will be through a collection of CD Rom, databases and Internet sources.
 Pupils shall be aided in the presentation of a completed project by word-processed text or digital photography.
 Computer technology will be used to enhance skills in designing and evaluating a product through the use of a range of appropriate software.
 Stand-alone Computing units will also be taught from the Rising Stars range of planning and teaching.

 PSHE:

-Design and technology contributes to the teaching of personal, social and health education and citizenship.
+Design and technology contribute to the teaching of personal, social and health education and citizenship.
 We encourage the children to develop a sense of responsibility in following safe procedures when making things.
 They also learn about health, healthy diets, personal hygiene and how to prevent disease from spreading when working with food.

 SMSC: